swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ```

 In Swift 5, this would be an error.
 To maintain source compatibility, this would only produce a warning in Swift 4 mode.
 The Swift 4 program will trap at run time if an unknown enum case is actually encountered.

+To simplify a common use case, enums from modules imported as `@testable` will always be treated as exhaustive as well.

 All other uses of enums (`if case`, creation, accessing members, etc) do not change.
 Only the exhaustiveness checking of switches is affected by `exhaustive` and `nonexhaustive`, and then only across module boundaries.
 Non-exhaustive switches over `exhaustive` enums (and boolean values) will continue to be invalid in all language modes.